-Cycling is one of the greatest ways to explore outside.
+Cycling is one of the greatest ways to explore the great outdoors.
 Whether you are climbing steep trails, flying down downhills, or clocking miles on a road bike, it is important that you have a backpack that can carry everything you require for the day.
-How large your backpack needs to be, depends on the distance you are trying to cover and the terrain you are on.
-Other important factors that should be paid attention to are the accessibility to water, the comfort and stability of the straps, and the breathability of the backpack.
-With so many packs on the market, we’ve compiled a list that weeds out some of the best choices.
-We also look in more depth at what to look for when buying a backpack for your bike adventures.
+How large your backpack needs to be depends on the distance you are trying to cover and the terrain you and your bike are on.
+Other important factors that should be paid attention to are the accessibility to water, the comfort, and stability of the straps, and the breathability of the backpack.
+With so many packs on the market today, we’ve compiled a list that makes it easier for you and allows you to take a look at the very best choices out there.

 - Dakine Drafter Pack